WebReflection/document-register-element/README.md

-A stand-alone lightweight version of [Custom Elements V1](https://html.spec.whatwg.org/multipage/scripting.html#custom-elements) based on top, and compatible with, the battle-tested [Custom Elements V0](http://w3c.github.io/webcomponents/spec/custom/), already used in production with projects such [Google AMP HTML ⚡](https://github.com/ampproject/amphtml#amp-html-) and others.
+A stand-alone lightweight version of [Custom Elements V1](https://html.spec.whatwg.org/multipage/scripting.html#custom-elements) based on top, and compatible with, the battle-tested [Custom Elements V0](http://w3c.github.io/webcomponents/spec/custom/), already used in production with projects such as [Google AMP HTML ⚡](https://github.com/ampproject/amphtml#amp-html-) and others.

 ### Avoiding CE Built In
 Since version `1.6` the **ponyfill** flag can be either a `string`, representing the ponyfill `type` such `"auto"` or `"force"`, or an `object`, with the following shape:

 ```js
 installCE(global, {
   type: 'force' || 'auto' (default),